KIZI/InBeat/doc/extensions.md

 ## Custom Interceptors
 Interceptors are designed for processing of input interactions.
 Developers can create their own custom collector and processor of interaction that intercepts and transform the data formats.

-Currently mainly REST based interceptor is supported.
+Currently mainly REST-based interceptor is supported.

-Required format for the storage engine is following (Required attributes are also mentioned):
+Required format for the storage engine is following (required attributes are also mentioned):
 ```json
 var interaction = {};
 interaction.date = new Date();